 Check Weekly Ads

-Look online or in the newspaper for your favorite stores’ weekly ads circulars.
-See what’s on sale before you go and make a list based off of that, minus things you absolutely have to get and are in dire need of.
+Look online or in the newspaper for your favorite stores’ weekly ad circulars.
+See what’s on sale before you go and make a list based on that, minus things you absolutely have to get and are in dire need of.
 This also allows you to search for money-saving coupons which will help you to save even more.
 Most grocery stores have loyalty programs where you can use their coupons online and earn points to save on future purchases.
 Be sure to check with your favorite stores to find out what extra savings and programs that they offer.

 Make a List and Budget

 Base your list and budget off of your weekly meal plan.
-Also, use the store weekly ads to complete your shopping list and budget.
+Also, use the store’s weekly ads to complete your shopping list and budget.
 These two things will save you time and money, you’ll definitely appreciate that you took the time to create them- if you stick to them.
 You can find meal plan ideas and inspiration online and in your favorite magazines.